mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 21th, 2021

-**Today's JavaScript Progress**: Learned about asynchronous JavaScript and XML, or AJAX.
-How it works, who uses it and why you should learn it.
+**Today's JavaScript Progress**: Learned about asynchronous JavaScript and XML, or AJAX – how it works and who uses it.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-055)
 &nbsp;